A question to the internal

 I am running an

 ALTER TABLE kris CHANGE COLUMN command.
-This requires that I specifiy the old name of the column, and then the full new column specifier including the new name, the new type and all details.
-Hence the “
+This requires that I specify the old name of the column, and then the full new column specifier including the new name, the new type and all details.
+Hence, the “

 id id ...”

 mysql> alter table kris change column id id varchar(200) charset latin1 not null; Query OK, 1024 rows affected (0.22 sec) Records: 1024 Duplicates: 0 Warnings: 0 mysql> select count(*) from kris; +----------+ | count(*) | +----------+ | 1024 | +----------+ 1 row in set (0.00 sec) mysql> select id from kris limit 3; +------+ | id | +------+ | 1 | | 1015 | | 1016 | +------+ 3 rows in set (0.00 sec) mysql> show create table kris\G Table: kris Create Table: CREATE TABLE `kris` ( `id` varchar(200) CHARACTER SET latin1 COLLATE latin1_swedish_ci NOT NULL, PRIMARY KEY (`id`) ) ENGINE=InnoDB DEFAULT CHARSET=utf8mb4 COLLATE=utf8mb4_0900_ai_ci 1 row in set (0.00 sec)

 We can see a number of things here: